-One of the most frequent emails I receive on a regular basis is from parents who have trouble giving their children a daily dose of cod liver oil due to a severe gag reflex that leaves a big mess on the floor over and over again.
+One of the most frequent emails I receive is from parents who have trouble giving their children supplements such as cod liver oil.
+Some children gag quite severely when taking any supplement even in liquid form off the spoon.
+It can leave a big mess on the floor over and over again.

-In the video below, I demonstrate exactly how to use acupressure to your advantage to temporarily halt the gag reflex to enable your family to take their fermented cod liver oil with no gagging and no mess.
+In the video below, I demonstrate exactly how to use acupressure to your advantage to temporarily halt the gag reflex to enable your family to take supplements easily with no gagging and no mess.

 While there are a number of acupressure points that can assist with shutting down the gag reflex, there is one that by far is the easiest for children (or you!) to perform.

 Here’s the single step required to stop the gag reflex: